-The seed that held my path to midwifery was planted when my Yia Yia (grandmother in Greek) gave birth to my mother in the 1940’s and died from cesarean complications.
+The seed that held my path to midwifery was planted when my maternal Yia Yia (grandmother in Greek) gave birth to my mother in the 1940’s.
+She died 7 days later from cesarean complications.
 Like all children, I was curious.
 I listened intently to the birth stories of women in my family, especially my mother’s birth story.
-In my 20’s I volunteered at a busy acupuncture clinic in San Francisco and often worked with pregnant women.
-I was awed by the mystery and beauty of every pregnant woman who walked through the doors with her baby to be nourished by Chinese medicine.
-In between taking out needles, measuring herbal medicines, and drinking copious amounts of green tea in the clinic’s kitchen, I was transformed by the power of words as medicine, the smell and energy of herbs, and the wisdom of ancient systems of health.

-In my early 30’s I moved to Washington, DC for graduate school and then worked full-time as a program analyst in the White House.
+In my early 30’s I moved to Washington, DC for graduate school and worked as a policy analyst in the White House Office of Management and Budget.
 I moonlighted as a yoga teacher and began massage therapy school.
 Through a conversation with a midwife in my yoga class I discovered the art of the birth doula.
-I trained and certified (DONA) with Penny Simkin in 2002.
-Two years later I moved to Bangkok, Thailand, and a new chapter in my life began.
+I trained and certified (DONA) with Penny Simpkin in 2002.
+Two years later I moved to Bangkok, Thailand.

-I started my own doula, yoga, and massage practice for the childbearing year, and ran a prenatal support group for Bangkok Mothers & Babies International (BAMBI).
-I co-created and taught prenatal yoga teacher trainings, became a certified hypnotherapist/Hypnobirthing practitioner, and attended my first 10-day silent Vipassana meditation retreat at 30 weeks pregnant with my first child.
+I started my own doula, yoga, and massage practice and ran a prenatal and postpartum support group for Bangkok Mothers & Babies International (BAMBI).
+I educated Thai doctors and nurses about the role of a doula in maternal health care and co-created and taught prenatal yoga teacher trainings.
+I attended my first 10-day silent Vipassana meditation retreat at 30 weeks pregnant with my first child in Prachinburi, Thailand.

 My midwife-attended home birth on The Farm in 2007 inspired me to study midwifery because of how I was cared for by midwives.
 Between 2009 – 2012, I completed three midwifery apprenticeships at Yayasan Bumi Sehat (Healthy Mother Earth Foundation) in Ubud, Bali.
-I graduated from a nationally accredited midwifery school in the US (National Midwifery Institute) and have been a Certified Professional Midwife (CPM) since 2015.
+I graduated from the National Midwifery Institute, a nationally accredited midwifery school.
+I became a Certified Professional Midwife (CPM) in 2015.

-As a midwife I work collaboratively with families and other caregivers to navigate informaiton about care practices, share simple mindfulness techniques, and listen deeply to the stories and desires of those I serve.
-I bring 18 years of birth experience (~300 births) and a compassionate heart to the families I am honored to work with.
+I work collaboratively with families and caregivers to navigate information about care practices, share simple breathing techniques, and listen deeply to the stories and desires of those I serve.
+I bring 20 years of birth experience and a compassionate heart to the families I am honored to work with.

 Family birth stories I heard as a child and birth stories from all corners of the world have taught me how much birth matters.
-The significance of childbirth and breastfeeding on the health of a growing population and the planet that nourishses us all cannot be underestimated.
 I continue to learn from the families whose birth stories I witness.
-For every mother and baby, I am grateful.
+For every mother, baby and family I am grateful.